warnakey/Gravity-Simulator-in-Python/README.md

 A gravity simulator in python

+Version 1.1 released August 14, 2018 at 12:30am
++ Updated Gravity Simulator to actually do something useful!
++ Removed tons of useless code
++ Made the program output a usable table of x, y & z coordinates that can be used to plot the location of the objects in the system
++ Right now the part of the program that asks for mass for each object is not being put to use.
+It will eventually be used to calculate gravity.
++ It took me two weeks to figure out how to export the data in a usable format.

 Version 1.0 released August 1, 2018 at 2:30am
 + Initial commit
 + Allows you to enter a number of objects (between 1 and 5), enter their mass, then enter their x, y and z coordinates in space